 - Assessment of the Total Costs of Open Scholarly Publishing in Finland

-The monitoring will be carried out for the first time in 2022.
-In 2022, the monitoring will be light and largely based on existing and well-known indicators and the needs of European monitoring.
+The monitoring was carried out for the first time in 2022.
+In 2022, the monitoring is light and largely based on existing and well-known indicators and the needs of European monitoring.
 The monitoring carried out in 2024 will be significantly broader.
 Piloting the indicators used in this context will be a key task in the coordination of Open Science and Research (OScaR) in 2022.
 The entire research community will be invited to participate in the piloting.
 The decision to add new indicators in the implementation of the 2024 monitoring will be made by the National Open Science and Research Steering Group in spring 2023.

 Indicators and scoring